ampproject/meta-ac/WORKING_MODE.md

 Members may resign at any time by advising the facilitator in written of their desire to do so.

+Resigning members may nominate a candidate to replace them, subject to the AC's consideration.
+Should the nominee be accepted by the AC, they will join the AC as an _interim member_ until the end of the current term or the next election cycle, whichever comes first. _Interim members_ who wish to continue to participate in the AC beyond this point and join it as a regular member will need to apply for a seat during the following election cycle.

 ## Representation